eventide-project/docs/examples/at-a-glance.md

 # The "Start" module maps consumers to their streams
 # Until this point, handlers have no knowledge of which streams they process
 module Start
+# Starting the consumers starts the stream readers and gets messages flowing through the system
   def self.call
     account_command_stream_name = 'account:command'
     Consumer.start(account_command_stream_name)